PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-06-20 06:59:41
+Last updated: 2024-06-20 07:00:51
-Random Quote: Oh, boy, so you actually learned something today?
-What is this, Full House? - Rick Sanchez
+Random Quote: Morty: "I have English homework."
+Rick: "You're still learning English?
+It's the language you speak.
+How dumb are you?" - Rick Sanchez